-Abbreviation Formal term Definition Abbreviation Formal term Definition LBC Listed Building Consent An approval for the carrying out of works to a listed building (which would otherwise constitute a criminal offence) issued by the local authority and following consultation with a set list of national and local amenity bodies and organisations Sn215 Section 215 Notice A notice under the planning acts which a local authority can issue to owners or occupiers for the tidying up of land or buildings which are deemed to be harmful to the amenity of an area LP Local Plan A document prepared by or on behalf of the Supplementary Planning A document which sets out a particular policy specific to a site or area which can be used PPW Planning Policy local authority setting out its planning policy for a forthcoming fixed period; it will include policy concerning the natural environment, conservation, highways, building development among a wide range of other topics.
-Guidance as material evidence in determ relevant planning application. of the document will have bee with this specific intent and w formally adopted as one of its as material evidence in determining any relevant planning application.
-The content of the document will have been prepared with this specific intent and will require to be formally adopted as one of its suite of planning documents by the authority concerned Wales planning decisions TPO Tree Preservation n An order made by a local planning authority P(LBCA) Act 1990 Planning (Listed Buildings and Conservation Areas) Act 1990 A consolidating act which brought together previous diverse pieces of legislation into one Act of Parliament Order in Wales to protect specific trees, groups of trees or woodland in the interest of amenity.
+Abbreviation Formal term Definition Abbreviation Formal term Definition LBC Listed Building Consent An approval for the carrying out of works to a listed building (which would otherwise constitute a criminal offence) issued by the local authority and following consultation with a set list of national and local amenity bodies and organisations Sn215 Section 215 Notice A notice under the planning acts which a local authority can issue to owners or occupiers for the tidying up of land or buildings which are deemed to be harmful to the amenity of an area LP Local Plan A document prepared by or on behalf of the local authority setting out its planning policy for a forthcoming fixed period; it will include policy concerning the natural environment, conservation, highways, building development among a wide range of other topics.
+SPG Supplementary Planning Guidance A document which sets out a particular policy specific to a site or area which can be used as material evidence in determining any relevant planning application.
+The content of the document will have been prepared with this specific intent and will require to be formally adopted as one of its suite of planning documents by the authority concerned PPW Planning Policy Wales National policy oulining guidance for making planning decisions TPO Tree Preservation An order made by a local planning authority P(LBCA) Act 1990 Planning (Listed Buildings and Conservation Areas) Act 1990 A consolidating act which brought together previous diverse pieces of legislation into one Act of Parliament Order in Wales to protect specific trees, groups of trees or woodland in the interest of amenity.
 An order prohibits the cutting down, topping, lopping, uprooting, wilful damage and wilful destruction of trees without local authority's Repairs Notice A notice issued under sections 47 and 48 of the P(LBCA) Act 1990 requiring owners or occupiers to carry out urgent repairs to listed buildings written consent